 Despite the well-known dangers of impaired driving, thousands of drunk driving accidents happen every year.
 These car accidents can easily be prevented when drivers are responsible and follow the law.
 However, these drivers instead choose to imbibe, get behind the wheel, and put other motorists and road users at risk in Tampa, Florida.

-If you were hurt in a DUI accident or lost a loved one in a DUI accident, Winters & Yonker, P.A. is here to help.
+If you were hurt in a DUI accident or lost a loved one in a DUI accident, Winters & Yonker Personal Injury Lawyers is here to help.
 Our Tampa car accident lawyers can discuss your legal rights and options when you contact us for a free case consultation.
 Get started by calling us today at (813) 223-6200.

-How Our Tampa DUI Accident Lawyers Can Help After a Collision
+How Our Tampa Auto Accident Lawyers Can Help After a Collision

 We use our vast knowledge, expertise, and resources to help our clients recover maximum compensation by: